New Umtiti release clause set at €500m

 "We think that, with this clause, nobody will think of coming here to try to take him away," Bartomeu said.

-Umtiti said he was "proud and happy" to have committed his future to the Catalan giants, despite the previous speculation over his future.
+Umtiti said he was "proud and happy" to have committed his future to the Catalan giant, despite the previous speculation over his future.

-"I'm nervous today because this is a dream that continues," he said.

 "I'm very happy in the city, in the team and I have everyone's confidence.
 That's why I'm not going to leave.
 It's my home."